 Standardized boat-based surveys with distance estimation are a widely used and well-established method of obtaining density data for birds, sea turtles, and marine mammals.
-There are six chapters in Part III of this report, focused on the use of boat surveys to examine wildlife distributions and abundance:
+There are four chapters in Part III of this report, focused on the use of boat surveys to examine wildlife distributions and abundance:

-Chapter 7.
-Protocol for conducting boat surveys for wildlife.
-Chapter 8.
-Basic summary of boat survey observation data.
-Chapter 9.
-Scientific echo sounding study to obtain aquatic biomass data (includes data management and analysis protocols as well as a basic data summary).
-Chapter 10.
-Examination of spatial associations between feeding seabirds and aquatic biomass. - Development of a multi-species model for estimating seabird abundance and distributions.
-Chapter 12.
-Prediction of seabird densities across the study area by season, based on an incorporation of environmental data into the multi-species modeling approach.
+- Chapter 6.
+Protocol for conducting boat surveys for wildlife. - Chapter 7.
+Basic summary of boat survey observation data. - Chapter 8.
+Scientific echo sounding study to obtain aquatic biomass data (includes data management and analysis protocols as well as a basic data summary). - Chapter 9.
+Prediction of seabird densities across the study area by season, based on an incorporation of environmental data into a multi-species modeling approach.

-The survey protocol (Chapter 7) explains our boat survey study design in detail, and is referenced throughout the following chapters (also see Figure II).
+The survey protocol (Chapter 6) explains our boat survey study design in detail, and is referenced throughout the following chapters (also see Figure II).
 Surveys were particularly optimized for avian species, and detected a wide variety of seabird species as well as raptors, passerines, shorebirds, and other avian taxa.
-Boat surveys also recorded marine mammals, sea turtles, rays, sharks, fish, and bats (Chapter 8).
+Boat surveys also recorded marine mammals, sea turtles, rays, sharks, fish, and bats (Chapter 7).
 Data collected on boat surveys provided some substantial advantages in species identification over digital data collected from aircraft.
 Species-specific information can be important, as even closely related species often have differences in their conservation status, ecology, and habitat requirements.

 While conducting surveys, we collected environmental covariate data in order to assess fine-scale patterns of environmental variables in relation to wildlife densities.
-In particular, fisheries sonar (a scientific echo sounder) was used to estimate relative biomass of aquatic prey in the same areas as boat survey observations (Chapter 9).
-These data were used to examine spatial associations between feeding seabirds and acoustically detected prey (Chapter 10).
-Identifying the spatial and temporal associations and lags between aquatic biomass and seabird behavior is helpful for understanding how these birds are making decisions in the marine environment, and the simultaneous collection of in situ data on seabirds and their prey can allow for a better understanding of the ecological drivers of seabird distributions (e.g., by allowing analysis of co-occurrence at very fine geographic and temporal scales, or linking predator distributions to specific prey species; Veit et al. 1993, Santora et al. 2010) Improving our understanding individual-scale decisions and movements in relation to prey may help managers to determine the behaviors or environmental conditions that present the highest risk of interactions between seabirds and offshore wind energy development, as well as determine the suitability of potential mitigation approaches.
-In this regard, the goals of Chapter 10 are in some ways more similar to the individual movement chapters in Part V of this report than to the other chapters in Part III (and most similar to the state-space model describing Northern Gannet foraging and movement patterns in Chapter 24).
+In particular, fisheries sonar (a scientific echo sounder) was used to estimate relative biomass of aquatic prey in the same areas as boat survey observations (Chapter 8).
+Identifying the spatial and temporal associations and lags between aquatic biomass and seabird behavior can be helpful for understanding how these birds are making decisions in the marine environment, and the simultaneous collection of in situ data on seabirds and their prey can allow for a better understanding of the ecological drivers of seabird distributions (e.g., by allowing analysis of co-occurrence at very fine geographic and temporal scales, or linking predator distributions to specific prey species; Veit et al. 1993, Santora et al. 2010).

-A broader geographic and temporal scale of analysis is required to develop wildlife data appropriate for siting future development projects, or to fully assess exposure to wildlife from proposed projects.
+A broader geographic and temporal scale of analysis is required to develop wildlife data appropriate for siting future development projects, however, or to fully assess exposure to wildlife from proposed projects.
 These goals also require correction of certain biases associated with boat survey data, such as distance bias, in which observers are less likely to see animals located farther from the survey vessel.
-Hierarchical Bayesian statistical approaches, as applied to survey data in Chapters 11-12, are useful for situations where distribution patterns or resource use vary with scale, and where species of interest are highly mobile and may be periodically unavailable for detection (Mordecai et al. 2011).
-These modeling methods allow distribution models to be chosen to fit the observed data (Gardner et al. 2008, Zipkin et al. 2010), and incorporate distance estimation and environmental covariates into the model structure, in order to predict animal distributions and abundance on a broad geographic scale.

-Project collaborators first focused on the development of a community distance sampling (CDS) model for seabirds, using data from the first boat survey in April 2012 (Chapter 11).
-This is a novel multi-species approach for estimating seabird abundance and distributions that explicitly estimates detection as well as abundance parameters.
-By sharing information across species, this community model allows us to make inferences about abundance, distribution, and response to environmental variables of rare species for which there would not be enough data to run individual models.
+Hierarchical Bayesian statistical approaches, as applied to survey data in Chapter 9, allow distribution models to be chosen to fit the observed data (Gardner et al. 2008, Zipkin et al. 2010), and incorporate distance estimation and environmental covariates into the model structure, in order to predict animal distributions and abundance on a broad geographic scale.
+Project collaborators first focused on the development of a community distance sampling (CDS) model for seabirds, using data from the first boat survey in April 2012 (Sollmann et al. 2015).
+This was a novel multi-species approach for estimating seabird abundance and distributions that explicitly estimates detection as well as abundance parameters.
+By sharing information across species, this community model allowed for inference about abundance, distribution, and response to environmental variables of rare species for which there would not be enough data to run individual models.